mbabynames search ✿

 Hilda Beatrice

-Meaning: Hilda = "noble and strong", Beatrice = "she who brings happiness".
+Meaning: Hilda = "battle woman", Beatrice = "she who brings happiness".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Hilda Fiona